Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Result

 \subsection{Fixed noise analysis}

-We analyzed the red noise and the SSE noise first and calculated the upper limits of the amplitude of the FDM using the obtained MAP values of the parameters.
+We analyzed the red noise and the SSE noise first and calculated the upper limits of the amplitude of the FDM signal using the obtained MAP values of the parameters.
 We ran the MCMC simulation with $10^{6}$ iterations for analysis of red noise and SSE noise and with $10^{5}$ iterations for analysis of the FDM signal, and in both cases we removed the first 25\% as a burn-in period.
+The result of the red noise and the SSE noise used for the fixed noise analysis are summarized in Table \ref{red noise and SSE noise used for fixed noise analysis}.
+The obtained posterior distribution is expressed by the MAP value and the 95\% confidence interval.

-As in the previous section, we calculated two cases of uniform and log-unifrom distributions as the prior probability distribution of the amplitude of the FDM.
+As in the previous section, we calculated two cases of uniform and log-unifrom distributions as the prior probability distribution of the amplitude of the FDM signal.
 The results are plotted in Figure \ref{Upper limits plot degeneracy} which is the similar plot as Figure \ref{Upper limits plot}.
-The solid and dashed lines indicate that the unifrom and the loguniform prior were used, respectively.
+The solid and dashed lines indicate that the unifrom and the log-uniform prior were used, respectively.

-This analysis is incorrect because the FDM signal, the red noise and the noise induced by Jupiter in the SSE noise have similar waveforms and any of these can not be analyzed in advance.
-The red noise is a random process, but it is known that it mimics a periodic waveform with a lowest frequency in the case of the steep power law, for example, please see \cite{Vaughan:2016pyf} and references therein.
-The noise induced by the mass error of Jupiter has the frequency which corresponding to the inverse of the orbital period, and the noises induced by each error of orbital elements of Jupiter also have its frequency or twice of its frequency.
-Since Jupiter's orbital period is $11.86\,\, {\rm yr}$, Jupiter causes noises with frequencies close to the lowest frequency in the 11-year dataset we used.
-From the above, we consider that this analysis is not suitable for giving an upper limit to the amplitude of the FDM, and the obtained results are not regarded as the upper limits of the amplitude of the FDM.
-The reason for doing this analysis is to know how much the red noise and the SSE noise can absorb the signal of the FDM.
+The reason for doing this analysis is to know how much the red noise and the SSE noise can absorb the signal of the FDM signal.
+Note that this analysis is not intended to give the upper limits on the amplitude of the FDM signal.
+The FDM signal, the red noise and the noise induced by Jupiter in the SSE noise have similar waveforms and any of these can not be analyzed in advance.
+We consider that this analysis is not suitable for giving an upper limit to the amplitude of the FDM signal, and the obtained results are not regarded as the upper limits of the amplitude of the FDM signal.

 It can be seen from Figure \ref{Upper limits plot degeneracy} that the values of the upper limits are drastically smaller than the result obtained in the previous section.
 In particular, when using the log-uniform prior, surprisingly, the upper limits are smaller than the predicted amplitude in some range.
 As for Bayesian factors, they are all smaller than 1, which is consistent with the fact that the upper limits are strongly influenced by the prior probability distribution.
 From this result, it is inferred that the FDM signal is well absorbed by the red noise and the SSE noise.